yocosaka/ror-social-scaffold/README.md

 ## About the Project

 This project is social media app called “Stay in touch”.
-Users can do following actions:
+Users can do the following actions:

 As a guest user:
 - Create account/log in